 For dinner, we found a few cheap places.
 There was Pasianos, a popular pizza chain.
 For $55 ($7.50 AU) you get a giant, delicious slice of pizza and a drink.
 I didn’t get any photos unfortunately, so you can check the out the above link.

 The best meal we had was in a Japanese restaurant called Watami, opposite the iSquare.
-It wasn’t the cheapest option, but on our first night it was the cheapest out of the restaurants we saw.
+It wasn’t the cheapest option, but on our first night in Hong Kong, it was the cheapest out of the restaurants we checked out.
 We got pork rice with egg yolk $53 ($7.25 AU) and a pork noodle soup for $48 ($6.50 AU)

 Hong Kong is also home to the world’s cheapest Michelin starred restaurant, a dim sum place.
 I was incredibly excited about going to Tim ho Wan, as the food sounded so good, and I found it funny that in searching for budget food, a Michelin star place was up there with the cheapest of them.